Grenade: High explosive

-These grenades are usually classed as offensive weapons because the effective casualty radius is much less than the distance it can be thrown, and its explosive power works better within more confined spaces, such as fortifications or buildings, where entrenched defenders often occupy.
+These grenades are usually classed as offensive weapons because the effective casualty radius (the distance from an explosion or weapon's impact where individuals are likely to be killed or injured) is much less than the distance it can be thrown, and its explosive power works better within more confined spaces, such as fortifications or buildings, which entrenched defenders often occupy.
 The concussion effect, rather than any expelled fragments, is the effective killer.
 In the case of the US Mk3A2, the casualty radius is published as 2 m in open areas, but fragments and bits of fuze may be projected as far as 200 m from the detonation point.

 Concussion grenades have also been used as depth charges (underwater explosives) around boats and underwater targets; some like the US Mk 40 concussion grenade are designed for use against enemy divers and frogmen.
 Underwater explosions kill or otherwise incapacitate the target by creating a lethal shock wave underwater.

 The US Army Armament Research, Development and Engineering Center (ARDEC) announced in 2016 that they were developing a grenade which could operate in either fragmentation or blast mode (selected at any time before throwing), the electronically fuzed enhanced tactical multi-purpose (ET-MP) hand grenade.

+Thermobaric

+Fuel-air explosive hand grenades like the Ukrainian RTG-27 series have been reported as effective in battlefield uses such as clearing dugouts and buildings.
+Grenades like the American XM 1060 for grenade launchers have also been used.